Hengle/Folkvangr/Documents/Art_Direction.md

 Ruins and runes also play an important role.
 The culture is based on Viking/Icelandic society before the rise of kingdoms.
 The people still live in small close knit communities and clans.
 There are not any large cities or stone buildings.

-The lands are scattered with ancient ruins built by an ancient society.
+The lands are scattered with ancient ruins built by an ancient culture, usually attributed to giants, dwarves, or elves.
 Runestone markers were left behind.
 The native descendents have assimilated and forgotten the language, so runes are viewed with suspicion, fear, and distrust, or alternatively reverence by those who remember the past.

 Regin is notable for being one of the few truly interested in runes and the stories they tell.
 Heyward has no real opinion on old artifacts at first.
 He sees the objects as old and worthless, petty trinkets that peddlers sell.
 Regin collects artifacts, so Heyward brings her rusty spearheads and and bits of stone wth runes on them when he happens to find the artifacts scattered around in fields or the forest.
 Most of the relics are fairly common and not worth much.
 Regin is most interested in objects that have complete runes on them, because of the challenge of deciphering the text.